SELECTION OF QUESTIONS AND ANSWERS

 - cosmic reality.

 Zen is also often used as a short form for Zen Buddhism, a major school of Mahayana Buddhism.
-You will find much information on Zen, including advice on how you can practise Zen easily and effectively, if you refer to my webpage Frequently Asked Questions on Zen
+You will find much information on Zen, including advice on how you can practise Zen easily and effectively, if you refer to my webpage What is Zen.

-Practising Zen not only give your focus, but may also give you the answers to all these questions.
+Practising Zen not only give you focus, but may also give you the answers to all these questions.
 It will also give you mental freshness and clarity.